-Can I apply for the course if I don't have all the prerequisites?
+Can I apply for the Master of Dietetics course if I don't have all the prerequisites?

-In order for the Master of Dietetics to be offered over the 18 month timeframe and still be eligible for accreditation by the DAA, significant nutrition knowledge must be demonstrated before entry into the course.
-No application for entry into the Master of Dietetics will be approved, nor an applicant permitted to enrol, until all of the prerequisites have been met.
+In order for the Master of Dietetics to be offered over the 18 month timeframe and still be eligible for accreditation by the DAA, significant nutrition knowledge must be demonstrated before commencing the course.
+Applicants will need to ensure that ALL the pre-requisite units outlined above are completed and the pre-requisite checklist will need to be uploaded before submitting their application.